| Strategy | What it does for Codex | Default | Customer-traffic average |

 ~/.codex/config.toml and replace <YOUR_EDGEE_API_KEY> with your key from the Edgee Console.
 Then enable the strategies you want from the Edge Models section.Lossiness

-tool_result_trimming is lossless on tool-result payloads. tool_surface_reduction is lossless on the model’s perspective of available tools. output_brevity is not lossless on the prose dimension — it intentionally compresses prose verbosity.
+tool_result_trimming is lossless on tool-result payloads. tool_surface_reduction is lossless on the model’s perspective: Codex still sees the virtual MCP that can route to any real MCP server. output_brevity is not lossless on the prose dimension — it intentionally compresses prose verbosity.
 Across active customers (rolling 30 days), aggregate token bills are reduced by approximately 20% with zero measurable drift on SWE-Bench Verified samples.

 Next